yetisoftworks/MeshyDB.SDK-docs/docs/data/projecting.rst

          Unique identifier for user or device.
       projectionName : :type:`string`, :required:`required`
-         Identifies name of mesh collection. e.g. person. orderBy : :type:`object`
+         Identifies name of mesh collection. e.g. person. filter : :type:`string`
+         Criteria provided in a MongoDB format to limit results. orderBy : :type:`object`
          Defines which fields need to be ordered and direction.
 Review more ways to use `ordering <#ordering-data>`_. page : :type:`integer`, default: 1